H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Best Practices.md

 ## Models

--   Always prefer interfaces over classes when no objects need be created.
+-   Always prefer interfaces over classes when the model doesn't require any supporting functions in it
 -   Only actual data models, presenting business logic end with .model.ts

 ## Components